Skip to content

 Important

-Majestic and venc cannot run at the same time — both use the chip's ISP and video encoder.
+Majestic and Waybeam cannot run at the same time — they both use the chip's ISP and video encoder.

 bash